MicrosoftDocs/entra-docs/docs/identity-platform/msal-overview.md

 ## Application types and scenarios

-Using MSAL, a token can be acquired for many application types: web applications, web APIs, single-page apps (JavaScript), mobile and native applications, and daemons and server-side applications.
+Using MSAL, a token can be acquired for the following application types:

+- Web applications
+- Web APIs
+- Single-page apps (JavaScript)
+- Mobile and native applications
+- Daemons and server-side applications

-MSAL can be used in many application scenarios, including the following:
+MSAL can be used in several application scenarios, such as the following:

 * [Single page applications (JavaScript)](scenario-spa-overview.md)
 * [Web app signing in users](scenario-web-app-sign-user-overview.md)